ctcl-bregis/ctclsite-rust/config/projects/content/mct2.md

 Currently, the microcontroller chosen for PMEC is the STMicroelectronics STM32L4A6RGT.

 Functions of PMEC:
-* Control battery charger IC; BQ25700A
+* Control battery charger IC
 * Read from battery pack fuel gauge
 * Read states of Power and Reset buttons
 * Control RGB status LED